 I don’t expect 0% departures.
 That is not a realistic goal.
 But it is a great mindset to have.
 If you are focused on minimizing the turnover of great people it will impact every aspect of your people practices.
 You won’t wait till they tell you they have an offer to look at their career trajectory, promote them, give them new skills, pay raises, etc. You will have a roadmap for your team members in the same way as you have one for your product.

 All employee exits should matter.
 If they don’t, then you have work to do…

 What is our rate of employee departures?

-How does it break down between ‘regretted’ vs. not?
+How do employee exits break down between ‘regretted’ vs. not?